tgagor/template-dockerfiles/README.md

   - `tag` - If `--tag` flag used.
   - `image` - A key from `images` in the config file, useful for conditions.
   -	`labels` - Some generated automatically, then from "global scope" (at the top of config file), merged with "per image" labels,
+  - `context` - The build context directory, either global or per image.
   - And finally, whatever you define in `variables` blocks.